jclouds/legacy-jclouds.github.com/documentation/userguide/using-ec2.md

 For credentials you will want you access key id and secret access key (don't use your user id or anything else).
 For practical EC2 usage - you will probably want to check out [AWS Quick Start](/documentation/quickstart/aws)

+If you get stuck, please consult the [Using Amazon EC2 with jclouds FAQ](/documentation/faqs/ec2-faq).

 ## Images
 ### Default image